 You will be notified at least 60 days prior to your contract expiration via email.
-This email will include a link to your invoice where you can view amount due and contract expiration date.
+This email will include a link to your invoice where you can view the amount due and contract expiry date.
 You can pay by credit card on that same page.

 Your Tableau Customer Portal admin can also view and pay your invoices by logging into the Tableau Customer Portal.

-Pay by purchase order, check, or wire transfer/EFT
+Pay by purchase order, cheque or wire transfer/EFT

-You may use the invoice linked from the email notification to issue a purchase order, check, or wire transfer/EFT.
+You may use the invoice linked from the email notification to issue a purchase order, cheque or wire transfer/EFT.
 Please submit your purchase order to Customer Service.
-For check and wire transfer/EFT instructions, refer to our Payment Options page.
+For cheque and wire transfer/EFT instructions, refer to our payment options page.